Nana-Owusu/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 13 changes group owner
 Task 14 changes owner and group
 Task 15 changes owner and group owner respectively Task 16 changes a specific owner to a file
+Task 17 watch starwars in terminal